 A lighting scheme is essential for open plan living

 Lighting is simply essential when zoning an open plan space.
-At My Bespoke Room we love a pendant lights as they are perfect for dining areas in open-plan rooms.
+At My Bespoke Room, we love pendant lights as they are perfect for dining areas in open-plan rooms.

 If you don’t want to hire an electrician then that’s not a problem.
 You can see above how they’ve cleverly hooked the wire above the dining table from the original light fitting.
 It also gives you greater flexibility in case you want to move the dining table at a later date.
 Not to mention it makes a pretty cool feature in a room too, wouldn’t you agree?!